Archives Rules and Procedures

 - No food or beverages are permitted in any area of the Archives.

 - Hands should be clean for the handling of materials.
 Please avoid applying creams or lotions to your hands immediately before handling materials as the oils can transfer and cause considerable damage.
+Please make use of the rest rooms near the Archives to wash your hands.
+Wear clean cotton gloves supplied by the archives staff when handling photographs.

 - Do not lay paper or cards on an object when writing notes.
 This practice leaves an impression that will shorten the life of the material.